unbit/uwsgi.it/README.md

 - supported languages will be Perl, CPython, PyPy, Ruby, Lua and php (yes php apps works even without .htaccess...)
 - Websockets support (in the routers/proxy) is enabled by default
 - Simple clustering and load-balancing
+- Sending emails is not part of the infrastructure (read:no SMTP services), but each container has transparent support for the nullmailer spool service (so you can use it to asynchronously send mails to external smtp services like mandrill and sendgrid)

 Status